gbdev/pandocs/src/Rendering.md

 ## Palettes

-A palette consists of a array of colors, 4 in the Game Boy's case.
+A palette consists of an array of colors, 4 in the Game Boy's case.
 Palettes are stored differently in monochrome and color versions of the console.

 Modifying palettes enables graphical effects such as quickly flashing some graphics (damage,